Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: MINLP Formulation for PRS Approximation

-Now we are going to formulate the constraints between binary variables $z_{ij}$ and continuous variables $a_k, b_k$.
-We want to enforce that $z_{ij}=1$ if and only if the grid point $(i,j)$ lies inside the polygon obtained in \cref{subsecconti}, formally speaking,
+The following binary variables $z_{ij} \in \{0,1\}$ are defined so that $z_{ij}=1$ if and only if the grid point $\boldsymbol{g}_{ij}$ lies inside the polygon obtained in \cref{subsecconti}.
+In other words,

-To convert the logical constraints above into algebraic constraints equivalently, we first introduce new binary variables $l_{ij}^k$.
-We enforce that $l_{ij}^k = 1$ if and only if the grid point $(i,j)$ lies on the inner side of the line $k$, which means the logical constraints between $l_{ij}^k$ and $a_k, b_k$ are
+To convert the logical constraints above into equivalent algebraic constraints, we introduce new binary variables $l_{ij}^k \in \{0,1\}$ such that $l_{ij}^k = 1$ if and only if the grid point $\boldsymbol{g}_{ij}$ lies on the inner side of the line $l^k$.
+That is,